How I Photograph Bats

 Later, while training frog-eating bats for a BBC documentary shot in my lab in Panama, I discovered that I also could point to a certain location, remove my hand, and call later, knowing a bat could remember to go where I had pointed, even after I quit pointing.
-I also trained them not to leave their perches till they heard either my call or the noisy high-speed camera start.
-In some cases, I additionally trained them to make right or left turns just prior to the capturing a frog, to extend the sequence.
+I also trained them not to leave their perches until they heard either my call or the noisy high-speed camera start.
+In some cases, I additionally trained them to make right or left turns just prior to capturing a frog, to extend the sequence.

 My early ability to train bats came from what I had learned in training hawks for falconry as a teenager.

 With frog-eating bats, success began with gentle removal and handling when extricating them from my fine-threaded mist nets.
 Back at my walk-in flight studio, I’d gently remove a bat from the soft, cloth bag I used for transport.
 And seated in a chair, I would place it on a cloth bag laid over my thigh.
 I’d then gently stroke it, and after a couple of minutes, offer it a favored food, typically a small frog.
 Often, the bat would eat it from my hand.
 Then I’d very gradually allow it space to escape from beneath my hand and fly to a corner of my enclosure.